eipiguy/pnggcode/README.md

 # PNG GCode

-A small interface to cell-shade png images.
-Converts cell contours to 2D pen-plotter GCode for color-by-color plotting.
+A small image editor to cell-shade pngs.
+Converts cell contours, fill, and shading to 2D pen-plotter GCode for layer-by-layer plotting.

+## Dependencies

+- python
+- PyQt